nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 shown with a coloured priority tag (As shown highlighted in red in the figure below).

 DIAGRAM
+   *Figure X: The priority tag highlighted in red*

 You can use the `INDEX` of the assignment as shown in your assignment list to set priority tag for that assignment.